No. 1426 Flight RAF: No. 1426 (Photographic Reconnaissance) Flight

-Following disbandment of No. 7 Squadron RAF in December 1955, four crews and their aircraft were detached and sent to the Aden during the "troubles", to carry out patrols as No. 1426 (Photographic Reconnaissance) Flight at RAF Khormaksar, Aden on 1 January 1956 and disbanded at Khormaksar on 31 December 1956, being the last time the Avro Lincoln flew operationally as a bomber.
+Following disbandment of No. 7 Squadron RAF in December 1955, four crews and their aircraft were detached and sent to the Aden during the 'troubles', to carry out patrols as No. 1426 (Photographic Reconnaissance) Flight (1426 (PR) Flt) at RAF Khormaksar in Aden on 1 January 1956, and disbanded at Khormaksar on 31 December 1956, being the last time the Avro Lincoln flew operationally as a bomber.

 Aircraft operated, 1941–1945

 Axis aircraft

-This list may be incomplete and not all Axis aircraft captured and allocated RAF serial numbers were flown by 1426 flight.
+This list may be incomplete, and not all axis aircraft captured and allocated RAF aircraft registrations were flown by 1426 Flight.
 Others were flown by the Air Fighting Development Unit (AFDU) and the Royal Aircraft Establishment (RAE).